kiboschool/tk-intro-to-data/src/lessons/intro-to-data/data-and-spreadsheet.md

     - Try to change the 🔴 colour of each workbook.

 **Note:** Remember to use the built-in functions where neccessary.

+#### Submission
+Once you completed the task above, submit the URL to your google sheet using this **[submission form](https://docs.google.com/forms/d/e/1FAIpQLSdUVITs28jpj5aQZUCJRuBQHJInV0WlBaX1obIBeQWxHziJKQ/viewform)**

 <aside>